-

 SECTION 3.7 TRANSFER OF MEMBERSHIP

-Membership is not transferable or assignable.
+Membership is neither transferable nor assignable.

 SECTION 3.8 MEMBERSHIP CERTIFICATES